This review may contain spoilers. I can handle the truth.

 This review may contain spoilers.

-Ridley Scott's Alien doesn't concern itself with things like unnecessary details about what the future of the movie is like, throwaway backstories, or needless romances between the characters, and, while all of that may make the film sound thin on paper, on film, it results in a Horror offering that's unparalleled in its use of thick atmosphere, slow pacing, and, er, "alien" environments and concepts to instill a sense of dread within us, and ends up creating what is, at the risk of sounding hyperbolic, the best Horror film I've ever seen.
+The above quote is spoken about the titular creature in Ridley Scott's Alien, but it might as well apply to the film itself; free of any needless complications, it doesn't concern itself with unnecessary details about the future it depicts, throwaway backstories, or needless romances between the characters, and, while all of that may make it sound thin on paper, on film, it results in a Horror offering that's unparalleled in its use of thick atmosphere, slow pacing, and, er, "alien" environments and concepts to instill a sense of dread within us, to create what is, at the risk of sounding hyperbolic, the best Horror film I've ever seen.

 The world of Alien is a frighteningly cold and isolated one, consisting solely of the ship Nostromo, the planet LV-246, and the seven people and various incarnations of the Xenomorph that inhabit both.
 Earth, and other forms of civilization, are briefly mentioned, but for all the relevance they have to the plot, the Alien & the crew of the Nostromo may as well be the last living things in existence.
 This is essential to the film's sense of isolation, but its feeling of living in a hostile universe comes from the general production design, which is really the 8th star of the movie.